 At Penn State, Dr. Ramani taught undergraduate, graduate, and continuing education courses on exploration, ore reserve estimation, geostatistics, mine ventilation, health and safety, underground and surface mining methods and equipment selection, mineral engineering management, mineral investment, mine operations analysis, mine systems engineering, and statistics and operations research in mineral engineering.
 Dr. Ramani's research activities include flow mechanisms of air, gas, and dust through mining systems; innovative mining methods; simulation and mathematical programming of mining systems; equipment selection; management issues of health, safety, productivity, costs, and human resource development; environmental monitoring, resource conservation, mined land reclamation, land use planning, and environmental site planning for underground and surface mining.
 Funding for his research activities has come from NSF, USBM, MSHA, NIOSH, DOE, EPA, OSM, BDMS, PSEF, and industry.

-Dr. Ramani has directed over 100 graduate students from 25 countries for graduate degrees, published over 200 research papers, co-authored an authoritative text on mine ventilation and air-conditioning, and contributed to 25 books, handbooks and encyclopedias.
-He has edited the proceedings of 15 national and international symposiums.
+Dr. Ramani has directed over one hundred graduate students from twenty-five countries for graduate degrees, published over two hundred research papers, co-authored an authoritative text on mine ventilation and air-conditioning, and contributed to twenty-five books, handbooks, and encyclopedias.
+He has edited the proceedings of fifteen national and international symposiums.
 Dr. Ramani's research has also resulted in over 125 research reports to the sponsoring agencies.
 Six of his graduate students have won the annual Society of Mining Engineers’ [SME] Graduate Student Paper Contest.
-Over 10 of his former students hold leadership positions in academic institutions around the globe.
+Over ten of his former students hold leadership positions in academic institutions around the globe.